raoulmillais/doccit/README.md

 Rationale
 ---------

-For our open source projects, I think it would improve our image and respectability if we at least have a splash page: ideally a prettified and branded readme.
+For our open source projects, It would improve our [image and respectability](http://blog.nodejitsu.com/understanding-open-source-branding) if we at least have a splash page: ideally a prettified and branded readme.
 Documentation is boring and tedious and it is easy to get out of sync between releases or forgotten about entirely.
 This is particularly problematic if there